 Start Here

-If you’ve ever wondered how these ideas music instructors talk about all the time, things like chords, scales, keys, triads, pentatonic scales, blues notes, and so on are connected, then you’re not alone!
+If you’re like me and have spent serious time lost in a web of ideas that music instructors talk about all the time- chord tones, scales, keys, chord Roman numerals, triads, pentatonic scales, blues notes, etc., then know that you’re not alone!

-The need to see the big picture is what led me to create Fretboard Toolboxes.
-These aren’t more charts to memorize- they’re tools that let you see that music is a system that you can understand.
+Being a person who is lost without the big picture is what led me to create Fretboard Toolboxes.
+Toolboxes aren’t more charts to memorize- they’re tools to let you see how music is a logical system of keys that you can understand and predict.

 The Toolbox Path

 Step 1.
-Learn the Major scale and the notes that belong to that key.
+Learn the Major scale and discover all the doors it unlocks.

 • The seven notes that belong to the key are the foundation of everything.